theRealAph/ScopeLocals/README.md

 object is available while the child thread is running.
 The call to `join()` at the end of the try block ensures that child threads can no longer be using it.
-These two capabilities work together to avoid the problem of unbounded persistence seen when using `ThreadLocal`.
+These two capabilities work together to avoid the problem of unbounded persistence seen when using thread-local variables.

 Using class StructuredExecutor to parallelise row processing means that query results returning thousands or even millions of rows can be executed in parallel.
 If a call to `rowHandler` needs to block, say to log a warning to a file on disk, work can continue by switching execution to another virtual thread with almost no overhead.

 ## Migrating to extent local variables